sebastiencarceles/sell_it/README.md

 # README

-This is a simple example project, to illustrate the french online course 'API REST avec Ruby on Rails'.
+This is a simple example project, to illustrate the online course Build a _REST API with Ruby on Rails_ (in french: _API REST avec Ruby on Rails_).

 ## Ruby version